patriciarealini/expo/tasking.md

 ## Tasks

-> Any issues I run into that block me will be included in my tasks as blockquotes; just like this one.

 - [x] Create raw index.html viewable in the browser.
 - [x] Set up Hapi to serve `index.html` at the request of a browser.
 - [x] Set up Hapi to serve `index.css` at the request of a browser.
 - [x] Set up Gulp to concat the `index.css`, normalize.css and any other css files.
 - [x] Make Hapi point to the Gulp output in `tmp/` instead of `ui/index.css`

-> I had been encouraged to set up this project to build by sourcing CDN from the index.html, however I really wanted to learn how to get a project up and running on it's own, so at this point I undid my initial set up and opted to write my own builds.
+I had been encouraged to set up this project to build by sourcing CDN from the index.html, however I really wanted to learn how to get a project up and running on it's own, so at this point I undid my initial set up and opted to write my own builds.

 - [x] Install browserify & babelify
 - [x] Set up browserify with an npm script to build
 - [x] Set up babelify with browserify

-> Reached a point in my iteration where it was appropriate to start destructuring my components and using Gulp to concatenate my work for me.
+Reached a point in my iteration where it was appropriate to start destructuring my components and using Gulp to concatenate my work for me.

 - [x] Make Gulp copy over `ui/index.html` to `tmp/index.html`.
 - [x] Make Hapi point to the Gulp output in temp/ instead of `ui/index.html`.